 Muscle Paralysis Rhinoplasty

 Muscle paralysis rhinoplasty uses Botox injections around the nasal region to decrease fine lines and wrinkles, such as bunny lines, that cause the nose to look larger.
 Fine lines around the nose can not only make the nose appear bigger, but also age a person's face.
-By diminishing these wrinkles with Botox, the effect is the illusion of a smaller nose for a temporary period until the Botox wears off.see all Face procedures
+By diminishing these wrinkles with Botox, the effect is the illusion of a smaller nose for a temporary period until the Botox wears off.find similar procedures

 Muscle Paralysis Rhinoplasty